Want to help make the world a safer place by promoting justice?

 Develop the knowledge and critical thinking to navigate the challenges and rewards of a career in law enforcement, courts, and correctional systems.

-The bachelor's degree program in criminal justice helps you develop the critical thinking and technical skills to move on to graduate level education or pursue an immediate career in law enforcement, public safety, the justice system, homeland security, or social services.
+The bachelor's degree program in criminal justice through the Endicott College Van Loan School of Professional Studies helps you develop the critical thinking and technical skills to move on to graduate-level education or pursue an immediate career in law enforcement, public safety, the justice system, homeland security, or social services.

-You will enjoy all the world-class resources of Endicott College and a close-knit, supportive learning community.
-Since the program is designed for adult learners, you may be able to translate your previous work and educational experiences into program credits - getting you closer to graduation more quickly.
+You will enjoy all the world-class resources of Endicott and a close-knit, supportive learning community.
+Since the program is designed for adult learners, you may be able to translate your previous work and educational experiences into program credits—getting you closer to graduation more quickly.

 Program of Study